LuwamG/Inheritance_Date/README.md

 DateTime.hpp: Header for Date, Time, and DateTime classes.
 DateTime.cpp: Method definitions for Date, Time, and DateTime. main.cpp: Example usage of the library.
-Inheritance_Date.hpp: Contains the Date class.
+Inheritance_Date.hpp: Contains the Date cl ass.
 Time.hpp: Contains the Time class (for time handling).